FireTail-io/.github/profile/README.md

 * <b> API Inventory</b>: With FireTail's API Inventory, you can maintain visibility and control over your APIs, prevent security breaches and unauthorized access attempts.
 FireTail offers advanced logging and event management capabilities, which allow organizations to monitor API activity and detect any suspicious behavior in real-time.
 From Library deployments to API Gateways and other integrations, our platform provides a unified view of all your APIs in a single, intuitive interface

-* <b> Shadow and Rogue AI: FireTail continuously discovers and monitors AI integrations, providing full visibility into your AI landscape.
+* <b> Shadow and Rogue AI</b>: FireTail continuously discovers and monitors AI integrations, providing full visibility into your AI landscape.

-* <b> Compliance Risks: FireTail continuously monitors AI inputs and outputs to detect sensitive data exposure and mitigate compliance violations under GDPR, CCPA and other regulatory frameworks.
+* <b> Compliance Risks</b>: FireTail continuously monitors AI inputs and outputs to detect sensitive data exposure and mitigate compliance violations under GDPR, CCPA and other regulatory frameworks.

-* <b> Real-time Attacks: FireTail detects threats such as prompt injection and improper output handling in real time allowing you to react quickly. and minimise the impacts of attacks.
+* <b> Real-time Attacks</b>: FireTail detects threats such as prompt injection and improper output handling in real time allowing you to react quickly. and minimise the impacts of attacks.

-* <b> Evolving AI Threats: As AI evolves, so do the risks.
+* <b> Evolving AI Threats</b>: As AI evolves, so do the risks.
 FireTail helps you to quickly identify vulnerabilities and misconfigurations across all of your AI initiatives.

 To see how FireTail can help you protect your APIs, visit the [FireTail website][1] to book a demo or start a free trial.